elm-lang/elm-package/design-docs/README.md

 The versioning issues can be avoided entirely, but that comes at the cost of size of generated code.
-It should be fine to use N different versions of the same library, but that costs N extra bits.
+It should be fine to use N different versions of the same library, but that costs N times as many bits.

 I'm not sure if working out dependencies should happen during installation (annoying for everyone, especially beginner/starting project), or if there